This page is to advise patients of Kessington Medical Centre how to get prompt advice.

 - If you suspect or may have Coronavirus

-- e.g. you have a Fever OR New Onset Cough
+- e.g. you have a Fever OR New Onset Continuous Cough OR Loss of taste/smell

 DO NOT VISIT THE SURGERY:

-- If you have not been advised by a member of staff to attend!
+- Unless you have been advised by a member of staff to attend!

 For advice on Coronavirus Covid-19: